johnPertoft/llm-inference-benchmark/README.md

 - [ ] Code from tensorrt-llm wants to load llamatokenizer in legacy mode.
 Consequences?
 - [ ] Pin all versions
 - [ ] Where does FasterTransformers position itself here really?
+- [ ] Need to make sure we generate the same number of tokens for proper comparison

 ### Fastapi + TensorrtLLM
 - [ ] TODO